 The questions we get asked the most about solar:

 Sunlight excites electrons in solar panels, and electricity flows to the inverter where it is converted from direct current (DC) to alternating current (AC).
 Most systems are connected to the grid through the local utility.

 How much does solar cost?

 The cost depends on the amount of suitable space for the panels, the system size, and the amount of money you want to invest in solar.
 A typical residential system costs $20,000-$30,000.
 This includes everything required to provide a fully installed, grid-tied system.
-Additional costs would be required for ground-mount systems, long distance ground work, concrete work, extended travel, AC modules or battery back up (battery systems start at $17,500).
+Additional costs would be required for ground-mount systems, long distance ground work, concrete work, extended travel, AC modules or battery backup systems.